CUBRID/cubrid-manual/en/admin/control.rst

     .. option:: -r COUNT

-        The number of times that the query is to be executed (default value : 1)
+        The number of times that the query is to be executed (default value: 1)

     .. option:: -o FILE